 Cyrus H. Wheelock turned right around and set back across the plains to rescue his beloved British converts.

 The story of the 1856 handcart pioneers is too long and too tragic to tell here, but Wheelock was among the first to reach the Willie Handcart Company and was one of a heroic handful of men who helped the Martin Handcart Company cross the Sweetwater River.

-While researching the details of the story, which turns out to be a little more complicated than what I related here, particularly regarding the authorship of “My Native Land, Farewell,” I found, to my surprise, that little has been written about Cyrus H. Wheelock, a man who played an important role in early Church history.
+While researching the details of the story, which turns out to be a little more complicated than what I related here, particularly regarding the authorship of “My Native Land, Farewell,” since he didn’t write it although he did write “Ye Elders of Israel,” I found, to my surprise, that little has been written about Cyrus H. Wheelock, a man who played an important role in early Church history.
 So, it’s going to be Cyrus Hubbard Wheelock Week at Keepapitchinin.
-(Thanks, Ardis!)
 Along with these posts we’ll get to read some poetry by Hannah Last Cornaby, a member of Cyrus’s 1853 pioneer company.